 As your home has been put up as collateral, the bank has the right to foreclose your home if you miss your mortgage payments one time too many.
 That means they’ll basically seize possession of your home, auction it and take the proceeds to make up for the money you owe them.
 Ouch.

 If it’s a home you and your family are living in, it also means you will lose the roof over your heads.

-Unless your home is something you can well afford to lose (eg. if you’re tycoon buying your 50th investment property), mortgage insurance is highly recommended.
+Unless your home is something you can well afford to lose (eg. if you’re a tycoon buying your 50th investment property), mortgage insurance is highly recommended.

 However, there are some situations where you should absolutely, 100% consider buying mortgage insurance.
 Here are some questions to ask yourself.